markopav88/Vynn/docs/Notes.md

 - **Account functionality** – User authentication, document storage, and management.
 - **Export to PDF?** – Ability to export documents in multiple formats.
 - **Must** be able to dynamically change keybindings
+- **Create** Projects of files and allow for seamless switching between documents.

 ---